Metalloprotein Research Laboratory in San Antonio

 ✓

-We were the first group to introduce the existing genetic code expansion technology to the protein-derived cofactors by site-specifically substituting the cofactor-bearing residue(s) to non-canonical amino acid(s) (doi:
+We were among the first to introduce the existing genetic code expansion technology to study the protein-derived cofactors by site-specifically substituting the cofactor-bearing residue(s) to non-canonical (unnatural) amino acids (doi:

 10.1038/s41589-018-0085-5